 One of the main reasons for “the turn” had to do with the use of petroleum residue from the “Rockefeller oil fields” to create revenue in the “pharmaceutical oil fields.”
 It’s the same old, archetypal story of power, control, and profit, no matter what or at whose expense.

-Medicine has fallen into the hands of the corporations and is still sick
+Medicine has fallen into the hands of the corporations and is dying

 When I was a wee lad, the doctor would come to the house, black bag and stethoscope in hand.
-He sat by the bedside, was cordial, warm, and soothing in tone, gathered information, and made recommendations for recovery.
+He sat by the bedside, was cordial, warm, and soothing in tone, gathered information, looked at my tongue, palpated me and made recommendations for recovery.
 I grew up thinking that this was the way doctors and medicine worked.
 It was helpful.

-At a certain point, I began to notice that going to some doctors’ offices was a bit more like walking into a bank.
+At a certain point, I began to notice that going to some doctors’ offices was more like walking into a bank.
 There was nothing healing about it.
 They just wanted my insurance information to be billed.
-The secretaries were more interested in tending to their nails than in the patient in front of them.
-What happened?
+The secretaries were more interested in tending to their nails than to the patient in front of them.

 The monetization of medicine and the medicalization of the human population

 It should have us re-evaluate first our own minds and how these are expressed through our managing our economic systems, which are wholly out of balance with life itself.
-The vast disproportion of wealth across the world expresses the inherent pathology faster than anything.
+The vast disproportion of wealth across the world expresses this pathology more comprehensively than anything.

 The hunger for money has wreaked havoc on the very human, admirable impulse for people to help each other in general and in the professional capacity of being a physician in particular.
-There isn’t a problem that money is part of the transaction in some capacity—that isn’t it—but now money runs the operation, literally, and people are dying or being denied treatment and operations when they’re actually needed.
+There isn’t a problem that money can or should be in some measure, part of the transaction—that isn’t it—but now money runs the operation, literally, and people are dying or being denied treatment and operations when they’re actually needed.

 The ‘‘war on drugs’’ has led to a drugged society